pleyad/RadCLIQ-CXR/README.md

 # Measuring Progress in Automatic Chest X-Ray Radiology Report Generation

+*This Repository is a quasi-fork of the original repository published by Yu et al. (2022).*
+*The original authors did not publish their code on GitHub, but as a Zip-file via Google Drive.*
+*See the last section of this README for the full reference.*

 <img src="figures/metric-radiologist-alignment.jpg" width="700"/>

 Repository referenced in the paper "Measuring Progress in Automatic Chest